pragnavi/Quizzy-Whiz-Static/README.md

 The following **required** functionality is completed:

-- [ x ] User can view the current question and 4 different answers
+- [x] User can view the current question and 4 different answers
-- [ x ] User can view the next question after tapping an answer
+- [x] User can view the next question after tapping an answer
-- [ x ] User can answer at least 3 different questions
+- [x] User can answer at least 3 different questions

 The following **optional** features are implemented:

-- [ x ] User can use the vertical orientation of the app on any device
+- [x] User can use the vertical orientation of the app on any device
-- [ x ] User can track the question they are on and how many questions are left
+- [x] User can track the question they are on and how many questions are left
-- [ x ] User can see how many questions they got correct after answering all questions
+- [x] User can see how many questions they got correct after answering all questions
-- [ x ] User should be able to restart the game after they've finished answering all questions
+- [x] User should be able to restart the game after they've finished answering all questions

 The following **additional** features are implemented: